 Working software

-(set of public policies defined using) real democratic processes
+defined using) real democratic processes

 documentation